 Benji Smith, a trans man in his first year of the English program at Toronto Metropolitan University, talked about being warmly accepted by his GF and her family, who even made a "Benji" Christmas stocking for him this year.
 He's grateful to be living the life he wants.

-Gwyneth Sagayno is in her third year of a BA in History from York University.
-As a first-generation Canadian, and daughter of a teen mom, she faced bigotry and neglect throughout her life.
-At seven years old, she realized she wanted to look like a boy — it took twenty years, but that's okay!
-Her goal is to become a librarian specializing in queer issues, and help to democratize information for all.
+Gwyneth Sagayno (they/them) is in their third year of a BA in History from York University.
+As a first-generation Canadian, and child of a teen mom, they faced bigotry and neglect throughout their life.
+At seven years old, they realized they wanted to look like a boy — it took twenty years, but that's okay!
+Their goal is to become a librarian specializing in queer issues, and help to democratize information for all.

 Deni-Teresa Walcott is in her first year of Seneca College's animation program, and as a queer NB, she faced abuse from her parents.
 Drawing helps her cope.
 She had little financial support until an email about the Bill 7 Award changed her life!